anbuchelva/blog-old/source/_posts/Blogging-in-the-Hard-Way.md

 # Domain
 I have purchased this domain from [Google Domains](https://domains.google.com/).
 I pay $12 per annum for it, which is the only service that I pay money when setting up this blog.

 Still thinking of moving it to a different domain name, which can be easily remembered.
-I know the 'anbuchelva' would be hard to pronounce who are not from South India.
+I know the the word 'anbuchelva' would be hard to pronounce who are not from South India.

 # Hosting
-The next questing that arise in your mind, what about hosting?
+The next question that arise in your mind, what about hosting?
 Aren't you paying any money for it?
 The answer is yes.
 I'm not paying anything for hosting, as I host it in [Github pages](https://pages.github.com/)

 There are few alternates available such as Gitlab Pages, Bitbucket, Netlify, etc.,  I have settled with Github Pages + Cloudflare for hosting and CDN services.
 Github pages provide very fast server response than the others that I have listed above.
 This improves the Google page speed drastically.